-Note that, if you are moving to an EEA country (or Switzerland), then the co-ordinated social security rules apply for moves from the UK up to 31 December 2020.
+Note that, if you are moving to an EEA country (or Switzerland), then the co-ordinated social security rules apply for moves from the UK which started before 31 December 2020.
 If your circumstances remain unchanged, you may continue to be covered by the UK’s withdrawal agreement from the EU.

 Otherwise, or if you move for the first time from 1 January 2021, the position for EU countries is covered by the terms of the new UK-EU protocol on social security coordination.
 Note, though, that under these rules it is not possible to remain in the UK National Insurance system if the remote working arrangement is expected to last more than two years.

 Where you are not protected by the terms of a social security agreement – or if one does not exist – then you need to consider the domestic social security laws of both countries to determine where you are liable.

 Unfortunately, it is not possible to discuss all the different possible scenarios in this article.
 You will therefore need to take advice depending on your circumstances.